-In cross-sectional data, we tested whether respiratory symptoms differed between current, former and never smokers.
-In daily smokers, we tested whether respiratory symptoms were associated with cigarettes smoked per day and with time to the first cigarette of the day.
+In cross-sectional data, we tested whether respiratory symptoms differed between current-, former- and never-smokers.
+In daily smokers, we tested whether respiratory symptoms were associated with cig./day and with time to the first cigarette of they day.
 In former smokers, we tested whether respiratory symptoms were associated with duration of abstinence.

-In longitudinal data, we hypothesised that, after 30 days, respiratory symptoms would: 1) improve in the 252 baseline daily smokers who had quit smoking at the time of the 30-day survey, compared with the 266 daily smokers who did not change their cigarette consumption by >10% between baseline and follow-up, in whom we hypothesised that symptoms would remain stable; 2) improve in the 34 baseline smokers who had ever had asthma diagnosed and who had quit smoking at follow-up [28]; and 3) improve in the 220 baseline recent quitters who quit smoking <31 days before baseline and were still ex-smokers at follow-up, compared with the 162 people who quit smoking >365 days before baseline and were still ex-smokers at follow-up, in whom we hypothesised that symptoms would remain stable.
+In longitudinal data, we hypothesized that after 30 days, respiratory symptoms would:

+- improve in the 252 baseline daily smokers who had quit smoking at the time of the 30-day survey, compared with the 266 daily smokers who did not change their cigarette consumption by more than 10% between baseline and follow-up, in whom we hypothesised that symptoms would remain stable. - improve in the 34 baseline smokers who had ever had asthma diagnosed and who had quit smoking at follow-up.(27) - improve in the 220 baseline recent quitters who quit smoking <31 days before baseline and were still ex-smokers at follow-up, compared with the 162 people who quit smoking >365 days before baseline and were still ex-smokers and follow-up, in whom we hypothesised that symptoms would remain stable.